ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 </br>
 </br>

     - This limitation exists because the KV Scheduler cannot directly retrieve derived values.
-Instead, these values are derived from the parent values.
+These values are derived from the parent values.
 </br>
 </br>